akosgarai/dajngotutorial/README.md

 3.0.4
 ```

 The installation was successful.

+### Create project

 Now everything is ready to create a new django project.
 I have done it with this command:

 ```bash
 django-admin startproject djangotutorial